 Friendswood remained predominantly Quaker until 1958, when a local Baptist church was organized.
 The community incorporated in 1960.
 With the location of the NASA Manned Spacecraft Center ten miles away in 1962, many community residents began to commute there or to Houston, and Friendswood became a bedroom suburb.
 For a time astronaut Donald K. Slayton lived there.
 On April 8, 1963, the community became the only dry town in the county; at the time, smoking and drinking were already forbidden for local public school teachers.
 From a population of 1,675 with twenty-six businesses in 1968, Friendswood grew to 13,585 residents and 158 businesses by 1980.
 It then declined to 10,719 residents by 1982.
 The number of businesses grew to 315 by 1988.
 In 1990 Friendswood had 22,814 residents.

 Play Construction & Equipment Provider in Friendswood, Texas – All Play Inc.

 ALL PLAY Incorporated is the exclusive Little Tikes Commercial representative in the Friendswood city area of Galveston County, Texas.
-We provide turn-key park, playground, athletic and recreational constructions, besides also offering playground equipment, park furnishings, park shelters, water parks, shade canopies and much more from a number of good brands.
+We provide turn-key park, playground, athletic and recreational constructions, besides also offering playground equipment, park furnishings, park shelters, shade canopies and much more from a number of good brands.
 Our playground construction and equipment company conforms to the U.S. safety guidelines for designing, constructing, operating and maintaining safe playgrounds for kids in schools, day care centers, community centers, parks and recreational areas in Friendswood.